Definition of Matter

 - What is mass?

-- What are the variations of matter?
+- What are the particles of matter?

 This lesson will answer those questions.
 Useful tool: Units Conversion